clungu/clungu.github.io/_posts/2018-06-14-Monitoring media for terrorisim with AI.md

 * extract phone numbers
     * phone numbers like names, have lots of embedded information in them that can be extracted (carrier network, region, country, etc..)
 * Age retrieval
-* Geo triangularisation of addresses, etc..
+* Geo triangularization of addresses, etc..

 # Event2Vec

-Now that we have rich events, we may need to be able to index them and have the ones that share a common theme grouped togheter.
+Now that we have rich events, we may need to be able to index them and have the ones that share a common theme grouped together.

-This is usefull when looking for insights and "not-so-obvious" links between people's interests.
+This is useful when looking for insights and "not-so-obvious" links between people's interests.
 Usually, such a grouping reveals a common agenda like:
-    * a common terrorisit cell
+    * a common terrorist cell
     * a common corruption ring
-    * an organized crime cartell
+    * an organized crime cartel

 Were going to do this by deriving [event embeddings](https://machinelearningmastery.com/what-are-word-embeddings/).

-They will act as coordinated in a multidimensional space that we can later use fo cluster the similar ones together.
+They will act as coordinated in a multidimensional space that we can later use of cluster the similar ones together.

 ## Model discussions

-One approach for getting these embeddings is replicate the [skip-gram model](https://towardsdatascience.com/word2vec-skip-gram-model-part-1-intuition-78614e4d6e0b) published by Google in teir famous [Word2Vec paper](https://arxiv.org/pdf/1310.4546) but with some modifications.
+One approach for getting these embeddings is replicate the [skip-gram model](https://towardsdatascience.com/word2vec-skip-gram-model-part-1-intuition-78614e4d6e0b) published by Google in their famous [Word2Vec paper](https://arxiv.org/pdf/1310.4546) but with some modifications.

 * We will use all the elements of an event that look like unique name identifiers as "words".
 * We define "context" to be the set of "words" found in a single event.
 * We will build a model whose task is, given a pair of "words" to:
     * output 1, if they appear in the same "context"
     * output 0, if the "words" don't share a "context"
-    * this is unlike the original model where they use a hyerarchical softmax approach.
+    * this is unlike the original model where they use a hierarchical softmax approach.
 * The training will happen in the embedding layer, where "words" (ids) will be converted to a multidimensional array that will model the latent variables of where "words".

 * The final step will be, for each "event", to add all the "word" embeddings up.
 The result it the "event" embedding.

 We will implement this model in [keras](https://keras.io).

-## Usefull tokens
+## Useful tokens

 ```python